brendankirby/jedis/README.md

 ## I want to contribute!

 That is great!
-Just fork the project in github.
+Just fork the project in GITHUB.
 Create a topic branch, write some code, and add some tests for your new code.

 To run the tests:

-- Use the latest redis master branch.
+- Use the latest Redis master branch.

 - Run ```make test```.
 This will run 2 instances of redis.
-We use 2 redis servers, one on default port (6379) and the other one on (6380).
+We use 2 Redis servers, one on default port (6379) and the other one on (6380).
 Both have authentication enabled with default password (foobared).
 This way we can test both sharding and auth command.
 For the Sentinel tests to we use a